pydio/pydio-doc-howto/installing_on_debian_nginx.md

 `service php5-fpm restart`
 `service nginx restart`

 Now open a browser and hit your IP address or DNS name.
-The first time you access AjaXplorer you will see a diagnostics page that will look like this.
+The first time you access Pydio you will see a diagnostics page that will look like this.

-[:image-popup:system/installing_on_debian+nginx/AjaXplorerDiagnosticTool.png]
+[:image-popup:system/installing_on_debian+nginx/PydioDiagnosticTool.png]

 You will need to fix any issues discovered by the Diagnostics program before continuing.
 You will notice the warning about SSL Encryption.
 I am accessing my server using [Pound](http://www.apsis.ch/pound) as a reverse proxy to encrypt the pages using SSL.

-Once you have fixed any errors reported by the Diagnostics page click on the link under the title to continue to the AjaXplorer main interface.
+Once you have fixed any errors reported by the Diagnostics page click on the link under the title to continue to the Pydio main interface.
 You will need to log in with a username of admin and a password of admin for the first access.
 Make sure you change the password at some point.

-The last required configuration for the installation is to adjust the AjaXplorer upload file size limit.
+The last required configuration for the installation is to adjust the Pydio upload file size limit.
 This is achieved under settings;

 [:image-popup:system/installing_on_debian+nginx/AjaXplorerCoreConfigUploader.png]

 That’s it.
-AjaXplorer is now installed and waiting for you to configure repositories and other customizations.
+Pydio is now installed and waiting for you to configure repositories and other customizations.
 There are [plugins available](https://pyd.io/plugins/) and client applications.
 I am using the [Android client](https://play.google.com/store/apps/details?id=info.ajaxplorer.android&hl=en) successfully and will look at the [Desktop client](https://pyd.io/extensions/desktop-sync/) once it is out of beta.

 The Raspberry Pi is an amazing platform for free open tools like this and I am now using a low powered Pi with a USB disk as my home file server cutting my electricity bill and reducing my carbon foot print.